 Hikes in Sequoia National Park

-One could easily spend weeks exploring Sequoia National Park, but if you are only in the park for a day, the short hikes to General Sherman Tree (largest in the world) and Moro Rock (panoramic viewpoint) should not be missed.
-If there is time, consider hiking to Tokopah Falls or Tharp’s Log.
-If you are planning to stay overnight, there are several campgrounds in Sequoia and Kings Canyon National Parks to choose from.
+One could easily spend weeks, months, or years exploring Sequoia National Park.
+If you are only in the park for a day, be sure to hit the highlights.
+The short hikes to General Sherman Tree (largest in the world) and Moro Rock (panoramic viewpoint on a monolith) should not be missed.
+If time permits, consider hiking to Tokopah Falls or Tharp’s Log.

 This gradual out and back hike visits the tallest waterfall in Sequoia National Park.

 This paved out at back hike visits the world's biggest tree.

 This easy paved loop visits the fourth and fifth tallest Sequoias in the world (among others).

 This out and back hike visits a large granite dome with great views to the west.